Wings (1990 TV series): Fay Cochran

 Played by Rebecca Schull, Fay is Joe's only other regular employee besides Brian (Kenny was an employee briefly in season 2).
 She is a retired flight attendant who handles the ticket counter, baggage check, and flight announcements for Sandpiper Air.
 She grew up in Syracuse, NY (next to a chop shop), and lived in Hawaii before moving to Nantucket.
 She is generally sweet and motherly, though slightly batty.
-She looks after the younger members of their circle as her own children, although she can be sweetly manipulative.
-She came to work for Joe when he met her on a flight to Hawaii right after Joe's fiancé left him for Brian.
-Joe and Fay strike up a friendship and agree to work together at Sandpiper Air.
+She looks after the younger members of their circle as her children, although she can be sweetly manipulative.
+She came to work for Joe when he met her on a flight to Hawaii right after Carol left him for Brian.

 Fay is thrice widowed; all three of her husbands were named George, and she jokes about a curse that if she marries a man named George, he will die prematurely.
 In one episode she almost marries a man named Lyle, only to learn that "Lyle" is only his middle name and his first name is George.
 Her full name is Fay Evelyn Schlob Dumbly DeVay Cochran.

 Fay has a streak in which she has touched every First Lady of the United States since Eleanor Roosevelt.